irausch25/CS4641-Project/index.md

   **Pie Chart Visualization**: ![Pie Chart of Emotion Distribution](/plots/piechart.png)

   From the visualizations above, we can observe several aspects of our dataset.
 The bar chart illustrates that some emotions, such as joy and sadness, are more frequently represented in the dataset than others like love and surprise.
 Similarly, the pie chart provides a different perspective by showing the proportion of each emotion within the dataset.
-It highlights that nearly two thirds of the dataset is composed of tweets expressing joy and sadness, which could be indicative of the general sentiment found in public tweets or a bias in the way the dataset was collected.
+It highlights that nearly two-thirds of the dataset is composed of tweets expressing joy and sadness, which could be indicative of the general sentiment found in public tweets or a bias in the way the dataset was collected.

 # Problem Definition: